 A Room is the most important concept in Tehama.
 It enables an organization to easily create a secure and audited virtual private extension of a network in which remote people work.
 Essentially, a Room manages access to the resource and assets in your company's network.
 A Room determines both what resources and assets can be accessed from its Desktops and who can access those resources and assets.

 We sometimes call this a cleanroom, since it's a good analogy.
 You can create a Room for your remote workforce, configuring the Room to give your workers the access to your network that they require.
 Alternately, you can create a Room to use for a research project, configuring the Room to limit access to only those workers who are approved to work on the project, and to isolate it from the main part of your network.
 There are many possibilities.

 A Room is a container with a set of tools and services running within it.
-Examples of these include Desktops, Firewall Rules, Secrets Vault, File Vault, App Vault and Auditing Applications.
+Examples of these include Desktops, Firewall Rules, DNS Filtering (in Multi-Path Rooms only), Secrets Vault, File Vault, App Vault and Auditing Applications.
 The only way the services and tools can discover the resources available, is through the connection the Room provides.

 A Room is connected to a network, either a private network or a public network (e.g., resources in the cloud).